 Jen is the Education Coordinator for GeoBus.
 She graduated from The University of Edinburgh in 2012 with a BSc in Geology, before studying the movement of hydrogen in minerals in the deep Earth for her PhD, which she also undertook at the University of Edinburgh.
 Jen coordinates visits to schools, liaises with teachers, co-teaches the workshops and develops workshops with industry and researchers.

-Sean is the GeoBus Assistant.
+Sean is the GeoBus Education Officer.
 He has a joint honors BSc in Geology and Archaeology from the University of Birmingham (2007).
 He has worked on making Geology more accessible to the public with a particular interest in the Fossil Grove site in Glasgow.
 He co-teaches the workshops, coordinates all GeoBus social media – including managing the YouTube channel – and is involved in the development of workshops.